Navusas/garbage/design-patterns-gank-of-4/creational/04-prototype/README.md

-## Abstract Factory
+## Prototype

-Page: 87
+Page: 117

 **Summary**

-Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.